Top 10 Warning Signs of Sleep Apnea

 Sleep apnea may cause many dangerous health issues.
 If you suffer from the health issues caused by sleep apnea, there is a chance that a lack of sleep, in fact, causes your health problems.

 Just because you are “asleep” for 8 hours doesn’t mean that you sleep well for 8 hours.
-If your body is constantly jolted awake during the night by lack of oxygen or you never achieve the beneficial sleep stages needed for your body to function well, your lack of sleep may still make you sick and tired.
+If your body is constantly jolted awake during the night by lack of oxygen, leading to sudden drops in blood oxygen levels, you never achieve the beneficial sleep stages needed for your body to function well, your lack of sleep may still make you sick and tired.

 It is crucial to see a sleep specialist to diagnose sleep apnea because of the inherent dangers of going without treatment.
 These health dangers include: